Clustering4Ever/Clustering4Ever/README.md

 ### What data structures are recommended for best performances

-  * ArrayBuffer or ParArray as vector containers are recommended for local applications
+ArrayBuffer or ParArray as vector containers are recommended for local applications, if data is bigger don't hesitate to pass to RDD.